zaidomer/WaterTools/README.md

 </span><br>

 <hr>
-Supports Android Marshmallow(Version 6.0, API level 23) or above.<br>
+Supports Android Marshmallow (Version 6.0, API level 23) or above.
+Older versions may vary in stability.<br>
 Developed in Android Studio.<br>
 Made with Java and XML.<br>
 Pending Publication on Google Play.<br>